Environment:

 Key ecological objectives, indicators & facts

-Due to the long-term nature of our projects and the associated high volatility in the independent consulting engineers branch, we generally aim for long-term goals in our sustainability management.
+Due to the long-term nature of our projects and the associated high volatility in the independent consulting engineers sector, we generally aim for long-term goals in our sustainability management.
 We also develop our measures accordingly.
-Our core objectives communicated herewith (as of the reporting date 31.12.2021) are based on the year 2015 with a target horizon until 2021.
+Our core objectives communicated herewith (as of the reporting date 31.12.2022) are based on the year 2019 with a target horizon until 2025.

-After this positive target settlement until 2021, the targets were now to be redefined.
-Due to the the far-reaching planning horizons in our branch, long-term targeting has proven to be the best approach.
+After this positive target settlement until 2025, the targets were now to be redefined.
+Due to the the far-reaching planning horizons in our sector, long-term targeting has proven to be the best approach.
 Subsequently our new objectives are set up until 2025 based on the pre-Covid19 year 2019 figures as stated below.

 Use of Resources

-In 2015 the primary energy consumption at Dorsch International per full-time equivalent employee (FTE) was 19.76 MWh per annum.
-By 2021 consumption per FTE was down to 3.95 MWh* per annum, representing a massive reduction in primary energy consumption of -80 %* within a period of six years.
+In 2019 the primary energy consumption at Dorsch International per full-time equivalent employee (FTE) was 9.11 MWh per annum.
+By 2022 consumption per FTE was down to 4.96 MWh* per annum, representing a significant reduction in primary energy consumption of -46 %* within three years.

 Mobility

-At 16.19 MWh per FTE in 2015 the energy consumption levels for mobility at Dorsch International were substantially higher than in 2021 when levels showed just 1.83 MWh*.
+At 5,9 MWh per FTE in 2019 the energy consumption levels for mobility at Dorsch International were substantially higher than in 2022 when levels showed just 1.54 MWh*.
 This was achieved primarily through a significant reduction in business trips and increased work in the home office.
-The overall result was a -89 %* reduction for mobility alone.
+The overall result was a -74 %* reduction for mobility alone.
+However, further increases are expected in 2023 compared to the previous year, which is why the long-term target definition for 2025 has not yet been adjusted.

 CO2 Emissions

-* The uncharacteristically high reduction in energy consumption and CO2 emissions in 2020 and 2021 is caused mainly due to the one-time effects of the Corona crisis.
-Our long-term goals are thereby far exceeded, but it is expected that these figures will noticeably go up in 2022/2023.
+* The uncharacteristically high reduction in energy consumption and CO2 emissions in the years 2020 and 2021 is caused mainly due to the one-time effects of the Corona crisis.
+Our long-term goals are thus already exceeded.
+But it is expected that these figures will rise noticeably again in 2023, as in 2022.
 It is assumed that the figures will still remain on a significantly lower level than in 2015, still meeting our long-time targets.

-After this positive target settlement until 2021, the targets were now to be redefined.
-Due to the the far-reaching planning horizons in our branch, long-term targeting has proven to be the best approach.
+After a positive target settlement 2015 to 2021, our goals had to be redefined.
+Due to the far-reaching planning horizons in our sector, long-term target setting has proven to be the best approach.

-We have chosen the pre-Covid19 year 2019 as the base year for our objectives in order to exclude pandemic-related influences.
-Subsequently our new objectives are set up until 2025 based on the 2019 figures as stated below.
+We have chosen the pre-Covid19 year 2019 as the base year for our current objectives in order to exclude pandemic-related influences.
+Our targets up to 2025 are shown below, based on the 2019 figures.

 Objectives and Key Figures until 2025